Scarygami/mirror-api/README.md

 The real Mirror API supports Multipart-bodies to attach images to cards.
-Since this isn't possible using Google Cloud Endpoints (they only support `application/json` as request/response bodies), I went for a different solution with an `image` field inside of a card which takes any image URL.
-Also works with Data-URIs if the image isn't available online, which will be the case mostly when uploading images from Glass itself.
+Since this isn't possible using Google Cloud Endpoints (they only support `application/json` as request/response bodies), I went for a different solution with filling the contentUrl in attachments directly with any URL, which also works with Data-URIs if the image isn't available online.

-The probably unclearest part so far is how subscriptions actually work, so I make some assumptions here which might turn out to be very far from the truth:

-- You can subscribe to Actions, which can be SHARE, REPLY or CUSTOM.

-- I added an additional `value` field to actions which isn't listed in the demo, to make Actions and subscriptions work the way I think they can work.

-- This `value` will contain the ID of the ShareEntity for SHARE actions and the ID of the registered Action for CUSTOM actions.

-- REPLY will first create a new Timeline Card with the text of the reply and send the ID of this card as `itemId`.
-The card which was replied to will be listed as `value`.
+Not all features of the Mirror API are implemented yet.
+Location data is missing and not all available fields for timeline cards are used yet.

 ### Disclaimer